-The senior management team receive regular reports on the views of our students, and in particular, the incidences of bullying in school including which types are prevalent so that we can continuously improve our practices.
+The Senior Management Team receive regular reports on the views of our students, and in particular, the incidences of bullying in school including which types are prevalent so that we can continuously improve our practices.

-A termly account of all bullying incidents recorded are reported to the full Pastoral Committee Meetings as well as to the Senior Management Team and are then reviewed at the Governor's Safeguarding Meeting as a standard agenda item.
+A termly account of all bullying incidents recorded and are then reviewed at the Governor's Safeguarding Meeting as a standard agenda item.
 At these meetings, any patterns or trends are identified and strategies are then discussed and adopted.
-We pay particular attention to regularly evaluating and updating our approach towards technology, for instance, our acceptable use policy into practice.
-An anonymous safeguarding student survey is also carried out and reported back to this Committee.
+We pay particular attention to regularly evaluating and updating our approach towards technology.
+An anonymous safeguarding student survey is also carried out and reported at the Governor's Safeguarding Meeting.
 These questionnaires are used to ensure that bullying is not occurring and that should incidents occur that it is being dealt with swiftly and appropriately in line with the sanctions outlined in the anti-bullying and behaviour policies.
 We welcome feedback from parents and guardians on the effectiveness of our preventative measures.